 Apple’s new Read the rest

 Orange County – Apple was recently granted an interesting patent that has to do with health monitoring earphones.
 The new technology is intended for use in sports and fitness and would track vital health statistics in real time.
 The new product would allow users to control the connected device through the use of hand gestures and would provide feedback as to body temperature, perspiration, and heart rate.

-According to the particulars of the filing, Apple is exploring ways to alert users when they have reached a certain goal in a workout by beeping when a certain distance, heart rate, or speed is reached.
-Other features described in the patent show ways that users could adjust the device with hands-free signals.
-Specifically, the filing details how a person might be able to turn the volume up or down or change music tracks with the tilt of the head or other slight body movement.
+According to the particulars of the filing, Apple is exploring ways to alert users when they have reached a certain goal in a workout by beeping when a certain distance, heart rate, Read the rest

 California – A series of recently unveiled patents give a glimpse into what we might see as part of the next line of Samsung smartphones.